 Candidates must be graduates of an accredited medical school and hold either an MD or an MD/PhD degree.

-Trainees spend their first 30 months in the pediatrics residency program at the world-renowned Children's National Medical Center, located in the heart of Washington, D.C.
-Participants then receive 18 months of formal training in clinical genetics, which entails seeing patients in various NIH centers and in hospitals and outpatient clinics throughout metropolitan Washington, D.C.
-Clinical training highlights the role of genetics in general medicine, pediatrics, oncology, ophthalmology, neurology, and perinatal medicine.
+Trainees spend their first 18 months in the pediatrics residency program at the world-renowned Children's National Health System, located in the heart of Washington, D.C.
+Training then alternates in 6 month blocks between their genetics and pediatrics rotations.
+Training in clinical genetics entails seeing patients in the Clinical Center at the NIH and in hospitals and outpatient clinics throughout metropolitan Washington, D.C. including Children's National Health System, Walter Reed National Military Medical Center, Medstar Washington Hospital Center, Johns Hopkins University, and the University of Maryland.
+Clinical training highlights the role of genetics in general medicine, pediatrics, oncology, ophthalmology, neurology, perinatal and genomic medicine.
+Exposure and training in genetic laboratories takes place at the NIH Clinical Center, Children's National Health System, and at commercial labs within the area including Quest Diagnostics and GeneDX.

-During their final year, residents perform laboratory research on a project of their choosing in any one of the nearly 4,000 participating facilities in the Washington, D.C. area.
-Throughout the program, trainees attend a number of lecture courses, including: Introduction to Medical Genetics; Developmental Biology and Human Malformations; Inborn Errors of Metabolism; and Current Concepts in Clinical Molecular Genetics and Molecular Diagnostics.
-Attendance is also required at the weekly Clinical Genetics Case Conference and at the bi-weekly Cytogenetics/Molecular Genetics Sign-Out Conference.
+Throughout the program, trainees attend a number of didactic courses, including: Introduction to Medical Genetics; Developmental Biology and Human Malformations; Inborn Errors of Metabolism; and Current Concepts in Clinical Molecular Genetics and Molecular Diagnostics; Medical Genetics & Genomic Medicine: From Diagnosis to Treatment.
+Attendance is also required at the weekly Clinical Genetics Case Conference and at the bi-weekly Cytogenetics/Molecular Genetics and Exome Sign-Out Conferences.

 Upon completion of the combined program, trainees will qualify for board certification by both the American Board of Pediatrics (ABP) and the American Board of Medical Genetics (ABMG).